-SMEC was appointed to support an important plan to increase resilience in economic, social, and natural eco-systems to climate variability, change and disaster risk in Tonga to strengthen the enabling environment for climate adaptation and disaster risk reduction at national and local levels.
+SMEC was appointed to help increase resilience in economic, social, and natural eco-systems to strengthen the enabling environment for climate adaptation and disaster risk reduction at national and local levels.

 Other key elements of the scope included: